Chilean angelshark

 The Chilean angelshark (Squatina armata) is an angelshark of the family Squatinidae found in the subtropical waters of Chile, that grows up to 1.03 m in length.
 The holotype is lost.
+The species was redescribed and a neotype designated in 2024.
 Reproduction is ovoviviparous.

 Diet

-The Chilean Armata mainly consumes lizardfish, teleosts and their remains, crustaceans, mollusks, elasmobranchs, and some species of shrimp.
+The Chilean angelshark mainly consumes lizardfish, teleosts and their remains, crustaceans, mollusks, elasmobranchs, and some species of shrimp.
 The species can be labeled as a selective, piscivorous, and carcinophagus predator.
 They were also found to be specialist predators, meaning that they only feed on limited prey types and in specific environments.